jaspers0324/Jasper_SHT31/README.md

-# SHT 31 Tempature and Humidity Sensor
+# SHT 31 Temperature and Humidity Sensor